Permian Spring

 With time bombs, however…

 No one understood the technology, let alone feared it.
-Time tourism speculators positioned themselves to make a fortune, competing supranationals built massive Higgs-field displacers in orbit, and I took a vacation away from my scientific-data-appropriation business.
+Time tourism speculators positioned themselves to make a fortune.
+Competing supranationals built massive Higgs-field displacers in orbit, and I took a vacation away from my scientific-data-appropriation business.

 I knew enough about high-end technology to be on Captain Lorenzo’s governance team.
 That’s how I got to meet Hansard, Slade and Ottoman.
 We were charged with coming up with answers in a desperate attempt to restore order among the terrified passengers.
-But answers were difficult to attain, and even more difficult to explain to hundreds of families, paralysed with fear.
+But answers were difficult to attain, and even more difficult to explain anything to hundreds of families, paralysed with fear.
 Every day a new creature would attack the settlement, preying on us.
 Each night brought another horror.

 Giant red cockroaches invaded.
 One bite and you bloat up until you die of heart failure.